Oops and Daisies

 Step Out of Your Comfort Zone

-This is probably the one I struggle with the most… but when we stay in our own little bubble, it’s really hard to grow.
+This is probably the one I struggle with the most.
+But when we stay in our own little bubble, it’s really hard to grow.
 Because if we’re stuck in the bubble, where are we going to go?
 Burst your bubble and step out of your comfort zone.

 Try something new or talk to someone new on a regular basis.
-I know for the gals on my Younique makeup team, making live videos on Facebook was one of the hardest things for them to do… but when they did it?
+I know for the gals on my makeup team, making live videos on Facebook was one of the hardest things for them to do… but when they did it?
 They realized that they could!
 That sense of accomplishment, of doing the things that scare you, can go a long way to increasing your confidence.

 Start Where You Are journal